n4wf3l/Interschool-VA/README.md

     MAIL_FROM_ADDRESS=info.va.ehb@gmail.com
     MAIL_FROM_NAME="Interschool Voetbal App"

 The XAMPP software is essential to activate the Apache and MySQL modules.
-It is through the 'Admin' button in MySQL that your PhpMyAdmin will open, allowing you to view your seed migrations.

-The project is easy for modifications, both in the frontend and the backend.
-We have structured our code, occasionally adding comments to facilitate modification for external developers: Controllers, Models, Seeders, Routes, Blades (Tailwind), and JS & CSS files.
-Do you want to work on the project locally?
-Perform the installation and launch the application via the terminal by typing: "php artisan serve."
+By clicking the 'Admin' button next to start for MySQL, you will have access to the database with PhpMyAdmin.

 ### About Laravel